New Online Casinos in Canada

 These factors feed each brand’s overall score on the TSAS Standard we test against.

-Latest Launches and Licence Ages This Month
+Latest Casino Launches and Licence Ages This Month

 This is the dated record of the brands we are tracking on this page, with each one's launch or Canadian-market-entry period, licensing jurisdiction, and the operator group where known.
-Updated June 2026 and refreshed every month.
+Updated July 2026 and refreshed every month.
 Where a precise launch date cannot be confirmed against the operator or its licence record, we mark it unconfirmed rather than guess.

 | Casino | Launch / CA-market entry | Licence jurisdiction | Headline offer |